There are many boards available now.

 https://wokwi.com/ looks interesting.

-Thorny and Micro Python, and also CircuitPython
+Thonny and Micro Python, and also CircuitPython?

 Arduino Colordunio And SVG Projects